 Summary: The Top 5 Dividend-Paying Whole Life Insurance Companies

 A mutual company with a rich, and long, history of paying life insurance dividends.
 Solid whole life insurance product portfolio, with some innovative long-term care options.
-MassMutual has a more "corporate feel" than the other insurers, and the products themselves are more rigid in terms of what can be done with them (e.g. not a lot of flexibility in the PUA rider premiums).
+MassMutual has a more “corporate feel” than the other insurers, and the products themselves are more rigid in terms of what can be done with them (e.g. not a lot of flexibility in the PUA rider premiums).
 More flexible than NML and NYL, but still pretty stiff.
+They do offer a term blending option, but again… not very flexible.
+No free living benefits rider, either.
 Lots of product options, however, including a special high early-year cash value product which no other company has.

 Best For Low Net Cost And Overall Pricing